 Orthodox Christians and residents of Eastern Europe traditionally wear a wedding ring on their right hand.
 The right side is considered to be the bearer of the meaning of the words readiness, agility, skill, while the left side has a worse connotation which refers to the dark, unhappy, evil.
 For the same reason, the right hand is raised during the oath.

 Today, couples have a larger selection of wedding rings than ever before.
 It doesn’t even have to be a classic wedding ring, some newlyweds like to tattoo a circle on the place of the ring as a symbol of eternal love.
-Men can often be bothered by the ring because they are not used to wearing jewelry, so they keep it in boxes.
-Some girls, following the example of Carrie Bradshaw, like to wear it on a chain and thus combine style and love.
+Men can often be bothered by the ring because they are not used to wearing jewelry, so they keep it in some boxes.
+Following the example of Carrie Bradshaw, some girls like to wear it on a chain and thus combine style and love.

 If the 21st century has made anything possible, it is freedom of choice.
 Decide for yourself what suits you best and wear it the way it suits you.
 What matters is only what it represents to you because throughout history the meaning has changed, and what will be significantly more difficult to change is your attitude towards this piece of jewelry.